SeisSol/SeisSol/Documentation/point-source-older-implementation.rst

 Point source (older implementation)
 ===================================

-Using ``Type = 50`` is the old and non-optimal way to include a point source in SeisSol.
-It might nevertheless still be useful for modeling a non double-couple point source (not currently possible with the nrf source description).
+Using ``Type = 50`` is an older and less-optimized way to include a point source in SeisSol.
+It might nevertheless still be useful for modeling a non-double-couple point source which is not currently possible with the nrf source description.

 Add the following section to your parameter file: